adbimaditya/lpgfy/README.md

   - `allocations`: An array detailing the allocations, each containing:​
     - `customerType`: The type of customer.
     - `quantity`: The allocated quantity.
-    - `isValid`: Indicates whether the allocation is currently valid, based on factors such as the availability of quota associated with the customer's Kartu Keluarga (KK).
+    - `isValid`: Indicates whether the allocation is currently valid, based on factors such as the availability of quota associated with the customer's Family Card.

 - **Transactions**: An object representing a transaction record.​